-One of the key reasons people choose to renovate is to ‘increase property value’, however, with the average Australian renovation costing almost $48,000, it can be difficult to guarantee a return on investment.
+One of the key reasons people choose to renovate is to ‘increase property value’.
+However, the average Australian renovation costing almost $48,000.
+So it can be difficult to guarantee a return on investment.

-Zaki Ameer, Real Estate Expert and Founder of Dream Design Property (DDP) says, “Successful renovations can generate considerable amounts of wealth, and the associated risks can be kept relatively low if the strategy and planning are executed correctly.
-Unfortunately, however, many investors and homeowners go about renovating in a way that involves more financial risk than necessary.”
+Zaki Ameer, Real Estate Expert and Founder of DDP Property (DDP) says, “Successful renovations can generate considerable amounts of wealth.
+The associated risks can be kept relatively low if the strategy and planning are executed correctly.
+However, many investors and homeowners go about renovating in a way that involves more financial risk than necessary.”

 Mr. Ameer explains his expert tips for how investors and homeowners can generate wealth from every renovation:

-1. Avoid anything structural and stick to existing layouts to keep costs down.
+Avoid anything structural and stick to existing layouts to keep costs down

-Utilising already existing layouts, such as bathrooms and kitchens, and adopting a well-planned cosmetic renovation equates to a quick home revival with minimised costs.
-It is very possible to exercise this method and achieve a small lump sum profit margin within only a few weeks.
+Utilising already existing layouts and adopting a well-planned cosmetic renovation equates to a quick home revival with minimised costs.
+It is possible to exercise this method and achieve a small lump sum profit margin within only a few weeks.

-2. Know which areas will add the most value.
+Know which areas will add the most value

-3. Buy and then renovate at the lower end of the market.
+Buy and then renovate at the lower end of the market

-This strategy may appear too ambitious, but there will always be vendors who are desperate to sell, which offers a high-speed, hassle-free opportunity.
-Even if the house needs a significant amount of renovating, if it is located in a suburb with desirable property values, a significant profit can often be achieved.
+This strategy may appear too ambitious.
+But there will always be vendors who are desperate to sell.
+This offers a high-speed, hassle-free opportunity.

 ‘Cosmetic renovations’ are visual changes aimed at increasing the physical attraction of a property, and often they are very successful.
-For example, if the backyard of a property is neglected, its value can increase simply by adding basic garden items such as a picket fence, garden beds or plants as it increases the appeal.
+For example, if the backyard of a property is neglected, its value can increase simply by adding basic garden.
+This is because it increases appeal.